myCoder452/XMR2ADA/README.md

 Generating my own "Deployed Live/Demo Link" is difficult for this project considering the mainnet for the Monero Network can take up over 200GB of data, with that being said, I provided the steps below as to how to setup the project for yourself.

 TO RUN THE PROJECT AND TESTS:
-Extract all files from their .zip status and into the same folder, in the format outlined below:
+Extract all files from their .zip status and into the same folder alongside eachother, in the format outlined below:
 Example Format:
-	- mainFolder
+	- mainFolder:
  		- ada_net_full
    		- swap
 		- xmr